-We love Small World play in our house.
+We love this Safari Small World, in fact any small world activity!
 It’s always a breeze to set-up and the kids stay happy, independent and busy for a long time!

 If you’re not familiar with Small World play, it’s a total must for developing kids!
 First, it’s fun, easy to set-up and kids are always thrilled to dig in.
 And second, there’s so many important skills children are learning with Small World.
 What is Small World?
 You simply take objects from around the house, such as toy animals, lego people, etc. and add them to a bin with rims.
 Lastly add a few different textures, like play-dough, corn, beans, sand, soil and your Small World is all set-up!